 © Howard Rice

 - Cambridge University Botanic Garden was established on its 40 acre site less than 1 mile from the City centre by Professor John Stevens Henslow and opened in 1846.
 Since its opening in 1846, Cambridge University Botanic Garden has been an inspiration for gardeners, an exciting introduction to the natural world for families and a refreshing oasis for all our visitors.
 Henslow, who is perhaps now best remembered for inspiring his pupil Charles Darwin with a love of natural science, recognised the need to study plants in their own right.
 The plant collection today numbers over 8000 species including nine National Collections and the best arboretum in the region.
 This heritage-listed Garden has been designed for both year-round interest and seasonal inspiration so, whenever you visit, you will find plants to intrigue and enchant.
-Today the Garden welcomes around 225,000 visitors each year.
+Today the Garden welcomes over 275,000 visitors each year.